JamesMcGuigan/ai-games/README.md

 Brute force search of simple geometry and tessellation transformations with numpy.

-XGBoost with a large multidimentional feature map was able to autosolve a wide range of transformations.
+XGBoost with a large multidimensional feature map was able to auto-solve a wide range of transformations.

-AbstractSolver - Proof of Concept code using inspect.signiture() to figure out all possible permutations of `f(g(h(x)))` implementing a IoC dependency injection solver.
+AbstractSolver - Proof of Concept code using inspect.signature() to figure out all possible permutations of `f(g(h(x)))` implementing a IoC dependency injection solver.

 ### Pacman - A* Search